ycl-the-lyc/ubc-study-notes/phys-170/phys-170.typ

 - Roller: Restricts translation in one direction.
 - Ball and socket: Restricts translation in all directions.
 - Single journal bearing: Only allows translation in one direction and rotation about that direction.
-- Double journal bearing: Only allows translation in two directions, *_does not restrict rotation directly, but does through restricting translation_*.
+- Double journal bearing: Only allows translation in two directions, _does not restrict rotation directly, but does through restricting translation, which means *no reactant moment*_.
+The same for other journal bearings.
 - Single journal bearing with square shaft: Only allows translation in one direction.
 - Single thrust bearing: Only allows rotation in one direction.
 - Single smooth pin: Only allows rotation about the pin.